-(if enrolled in the FRS prior to July 1, 2011) or eight years (if enrolled in the FRS on or after July 1, 2011) before you "own" this money.
+(if enrolled in the FRS prior to July 1, 2011) or eight years (if initially enrolled in the FRS on or after July 1, 2011) before you "own" this money.
 Service in the FRS

 Investment Plan will count toward the applicable FRS Pension Plan vesting requirement for the transferred value of your FRS Pension Plan benefit.

 Employee contributions are immediately vested.
 This means that if you terminate employment prior to meeting the vesting requirements of the Investment Plan,

 you will be entitled to a refund of your employee contributions.
 However, taking such a refund may not be a sound financial decision because you will forfeit